PrintsCharming/ObjectHydrator/README.md

-UnitedKingdomInsuranceNumberGenerator | Returns a UK Ins Number | Thanks to rikrak AlphaNumericGenerator | Returns an string with alpha chars of n length | Thanks to fuzzy-afterlife CulturesGenerator | Returns a Culture Info property | Thanks to ushenkodmitry
+UnitedKingdomInsuranceNumberGenerator | Returns a UK Ins Number | Thanks to rikrak AlphaNumericGenerator | Returns an string with alpha chars of n length | Thanks to fuzzy-afterlife CulturesGenerator | Returns a Culture Info property | Thanks to ushenkodmitry TitleGenerator | Returns a title (Mr, Mrs, Dr etc..) | Thanks to rikrak JobTitleGenerator | Returns a job title | Thanks to rikrak UKAddressGenerator | Returns addresses that have a UK style | Thanks to rikrak

 All values can be overridden so you can do things like fake search results etc...